Omikhleia/grail/README.md

 })
 ```

-The returned `drawing` is a string that contains the PDF graphics instructions to draw the shape.
+In both cases, the returned drawing is a string that contains the PDF graphics instructions to draw the shape.

 ## Historical notes